johnpeterflynn/surface-texture-inpainting-net/README.md

 ## Inference and Visualization

 We additionally provide example scripts to evaluate 2D and 3D inpainting using model checkpoints.
-Similar to training, be sure to review modify these scripts when setting up a custom training pipeline.
+Similar to training, be sure to review and modify these scripts when setting up a custom training pipeline.

-To run either script you must specity the path to the model checkpoint you want to evaluate in the --resume parameter of the line `python train.py <params>`.
+To run either script you must specity the path to the model checkpoint you want to evaluate in the `--resume` parameter of the line `python train.py <params>`.

 #### Eval 2D Image Inpainting